fnuecke/lama/README.md

 Changelog
 =========

+- Version 1.4
+  - **Important:** from now on you must use `lama.refuel()` instead of `turtle.refuel()`.
+  - Extended state validation to cases when the turtle isn't moving.
+This is achieved by also replacing `turtle.refuel()` and comparing the command ID we got from that to a newly generated one during initialization, where we'd expect a higher one.
+There's a slight chance for this to fail if a rollback only went back a couple of ticks.
+But if the game crashes so hard it can't save anymore it usually involves a lot more rollback.
+  - When the API enters an invalid state (command ID indicating rollback or fuel level mismatch) it will now lock down and throw errors whenever any function other than `lama.set()` is called.
+This is to avoid turtles running amok when they don't know where they are.
+They'll just stay put until reinitialized by the player.
+  - Added parameter to `lama.moveto()`, `lama.navigate()` and `lama.waypoint.moveto()` that can be used to tell the turtle to move along the short (default) or long axes first.
+For example: when going from (0, 0, 0) to (3, 1, 0) the first axis would be the long axis, the second the short one.
+This gives more control over which areas turtles will avoid when moving.
+  - Went back to blocking when encountering invulnerable entities (sorry).
+This is to avoid having to use constructs like `repeat until lama.moveto(x, y, z, f, math.huge, true, true --[[ longest axis first ]])` to cover players blocking turtles, and turtles changing paths in such cases.

 - Version 1.3
   - **Important:** Changed / introduced folder structure.
 The API is now in an `apis` folder and the programs (`lama-conf`) in a `programs` folder.
 This breaks the old installer on pastebin, get the new one if you plan on using it, please.
 You'll also have to either move the files or adjust your `os.loadAPI` paths.
 Sorry for the inconvenience.